 Our research areas include:

 - Synthesising evidence of best practice.
 We undertake, and offer training in the methodology of, systematic reviewing of evidence relevant to nursing practice.
-This takes place within the Centre for Evidence-Based Practice South Australia (CEPSA), a Joanna Briggs Institute Centre of Excellence.
+This takes place within the Centre for Evidence-Based Practice South Australia (CEPSA), a JBI Centre of Excellence.

 - Examining the evidence-practice gap to identify potential for improvement.
 Here we focus on current practices and compare to known best practice, for example, improving the coordination of care for older people living in the community.

 - Implementing and evaluating the implementation of evidence into clinical practice.
 Ongoing research is focused on topics such as implementing evidence-based guidance for stroke rehabilitation, improving renal care for Aboriginal patients and the management of clinical deterioration.

 - Understanding processes of disinvestment and de-implementation to stop the use of practices that are known to be ineffective or potentially harmful, for example, in wound care and end-of-life care.